 Taj Mahal in Agra

 The original city of Fatephur was built around 1571 during the reign of Emperor Akbar.
 The magnificent city is now a ghost city and lies on the outskirts of the tiny town of the modern Fatephur.
 We spent the afternoon walking around the beautiful red ruins and exploring the vacated temples, fortresses, and Turkish baths.
-For some reason, we picked up a local guide somewhere along the path and wound up paying him wayyyy too much.
+For some reason, we picked up a local guide somewhere along the path and wound up paying him wayyyy too much, like $5 too much.
 He didn’t really speak great English or seem to know what he was describing most of the time.
 But…oh well.